-A question that has come up recently from many in the tech industry is whether or not the non-compete price of joining a cloud titan is worth it?
+A question that has come up recently from many in the tech industry is the non-compete price of joining a cloud titan worth it?

 Werner Vogels, Amazon CTO caught a lot of flak for this tweet:

 Dare, I appreciate your sentiment, but I knew exactly what contract I signed 17 years ago, which included a 6-12 month vacation if I wanted to join another major tech company.
 I was fine with it then, and still am now.
 No IQ test needed. https://t.co/646zoqHiPI

 This coming hot on the heels of two recent ex-exec acquisition attempts, one is Peder Ulander (and Matt Asay) going to MongoDB, and Microsoft’s attempt to buy out Charlie Bell’s non-compete so he can head up Azure’s security.

 Frederick von Chipenheimer IV Reigns Supreme – With Some Disgruntled Employees